 Here you can sneak a peak of the Discovery Center from the bottom of the first hill.

 Walking down a little farther, I spy a bit of orange, which can mean only one thing our State Flower, the California Poppy!

 I get so excited when I find them!

 Fun Fact- You may pick a California Poppy, but only if it is not on any state grounds.
 If it is outside a school or a courthouse, or even on a street median do not hurt it or pick it!

 Here we are making our way on the final stretch of our hike.
 Did I mention that it smells delightful?

 If you are ever in the area, guided bird walks are offered monthly here at the Discovery Center!
-What a marvelous opportunity to go bird watching with an expert for free!
+What a fabulous opportunity to go bird watching with an expert for free!

 Here we come upon the Ecological Reserve portion of the lagoon.
 No one is to enter this area, as it is a critical habitat for many species.

-It is important to mention that this is not a closed loop trail, so now it is time to make our way back.
+It is essential to mention that this is not a closed loop trail, so now it is time to make our way back.